Here are some of the questions we are most often asked, and our responses to them...

 Q: Do many of the dogs you take in have problems?

 A: Most are healthy for their age and have the typical sweet and endearing Cavalier temperament.
-That said, we are seeing an increase in dogs with medical issues, such as knees that need surgical correction, and are also seeing more dogs who need behavior rehabilitation.
+That said, we are seeing an increase in dogs with medical issues, such as knees that need surgical correction, and are also seeing more dogs who need behavior rehabilitation, typically for issues like food guarding.
+Again though, these are in the minority.

 Q: What kind of medical care does Cavalier Rescue USA do before a dog is adopted to a new family?

-A: All dogs are seen by our veterinarians for a physical examination, are brought up to date on vaccines, heartworm tested, and altered if needed.
-Additionally, if a dog needs their teeth cleaned, treatment for heartworm/lymes or other diseases, needs to see a specialist (i.e. cardiologist, neurologist), or requires surgery (i.e. knee surgery being the most common), this is done while the dog is in rescue too.
+A: All dogs are seen by our veterinarians for a physical examination, are brought up to date on vaccines, heartworm tested if needed, and altered if needed.
+Additionally, if a dog needs dental work, treatment for heartworm/lymes or other diseases, needs to see a specialist (i.e. cardiologist, neurologist), or requires surgery (i.e. knee surgery being the most common), this is done while the dog is in rescue too.
 We try to ensure that all dogs are fully vetted before they are adopted to a new family, and we let you know the dog’s health status, including if the dog requires medication or has a condition not resolvable in rescue (i.e. a heart murmur).

 Q: How much does it cost to adopt a Cavalier from you?

-A: Adoption donations vary based on the age and health of the rescued dog, as well the cost of their medical care, but generally range from $200-600.
-Please note that adoption donations only cover about 1/2 of the cost of our program, and unlike municipal shelters, we receive no government funding, so additional and ongoing contributions are always needed and most welcome.
-After you adopt from us, please consider an annual gift, perhaps for the holidays, or to recognize your dog's "gotcha" day.
+A: Adoption donations vary based on the age and health of the rescued dog, as well the cost of their medical care, but generally range from $150-$900.
+Most donations are in the lower to middle end of the range since the majority of dogs we have in our program are adults.
+If your first question about a dog or our process is “What is the fee”, please know that this is likely not the group or breed for you.
+Please see www.cavalierhealth.org for information about health concerns in the breed.
+We want people who are applying to adopt because they are good hearted and looking to help a dog in need of a loving home, versus they don’t want to pay a high fee to a breeder.
+Also, the breed is apt to develop heart issues down the line which can be costly to treat, so that’s important to consider.
+Unlike municipal shelters, we receive no government funding, so additional and ongoing contributions are always needed and most welcome.
+After you adopt from us, please consider an annual gift, perhaps for the holidays, or to recognize your dog’s “gotcha” day.

 Q: I completed the online application.
 Now what?

-A: Keep an eye on the website, especially the section for your region, and call the contact person listed when a dog is posted who you might want to adopt and whose stated needs or requirements your family meets.
+A: Keep an eye on the website, especially the section for your region, and email the contact person listed when a dog is posted who you might want to adopt and whose stated needs or requirements your family meets.
 If it looks like you’ll be the best match for the dog, then the process normally proceeds with 1-2 informal telephone interviews, a vet reference check, a visit with the foster family, and a home visit, which is the point where the adoption normally occurs.
 It sounds like a long process, but once a great match is identified, matters usually progress pretty quickly (i.e. within a week or two).
+Please know that you only need to fill out the application once unless something substantial in your life has changed.

 Q: I live too far away to get the Cavalier I want.
 Will you ship him to me?

 A: No. We believe it is very important for families to meet the dog they are potentially adopting and to spend enough time to know that a good match is being made, both for the dog and themselves.
-We only rarely adopt a dog outside of the region in which he or she is being fostered, and we require that the potential new family go to the foster home so that they can meet the dog in an environment to which they’ve been acclimated.
+While we do adopt outside of the state in which a dog is being fostered, we only rarely adopt a dog outside of the region, and we require that the potential new family go to the foster home so that they can meet the dog in an environment to which they’ve been acclimated.

 Q: What do you look for in a family for one of your rescues?